Same-day Filing

 The procedure for submitting documentation is contingent upon various determinants, such as the preference for submitting the required documents either electronically or through an in-person method and any alterations to the information pertaining to the limited liability company that needs to be reported.

-2.1 Filing Annual Registration Online with No Changes
+2.1 Filing Annual Registration Online With No Changes

 This option is applicable to those who do not need to update any information about the company.
 With it, you can file your report without logging in to your company account.
 However, you won’t be able to make any changes, and you won't receive an email receipt.